 Resolute Bay, Nunavut, is the launching point for trips into Quttinirpaaq National Park.
-Currently, First Air (1-800-267-1247) offers regular flight service to Resolute from Iqaluit.
-First Air and Canadian North flies to Iqaluit through Ottawa or Montreal.
+Currently, Canadian North offers regular flight service to Resolute from Iqaluit and flies to Iqaluit through Ottawa or Montreal.

 Getting to Quttinirpaaq from Resolute Bay